Janamou/android-testing-codelab/01-uiautomator/README.md

 appButton.clickAndWaitForNewWindow();
 ```

-#### Retrieve scrollable view with apps
+#### Retrieve the scrollable view with apps

-Find the scrollable element in apps, validate it, and set it to horizontal list to be able to scroll horizontally.
+Find the scrollable element in apps, validate it, and set it as horizontal list to be able to scroll horizontally.

 ```java
 // Scrollable view with apps